 Online lessons.
 Cancelled exams.
 New assessment processes.
 It has been a challenging year, especially when it comes to your education.
 If you’re finding things difficult, you’re not alone.
 In a recent study by The Prince’s Trust, half of 16 to 25-year-olds said their mental health has worsened since the start of the pandemic.

 There has been lots of discussion about disruption to education by members of The Student Room over the last 12 months.
 In early 2021, there was a steady rise in posts about anxiety and stress across The Student Room community and the main concerns for students were exam results, mental health, online learning, university applications and job opportunities.
-When it was announced that schools will reopen on the 8th of March, more than two thirds (67%) of respondents to a poll by The Student Room said they don't feel comfortable about going back.
-Comments in The Student Room forums include:
+When it was announced that schools would reopen, more than two thirds (67%) of respondents to a poll by The Student Room said they didn't feel comfortable about going back.

 “It's honestly ridiculous how we are being left in the lurch like this, surely they should have had a plan [for assessments] in advance for this scenario which was always going to be inevitable?”

 “I’m not sure if it’s because I’m in lockdown or what but I just feel so unmotivated and tired... which upsets me so much because I love the course I’m doing.”

 “...I wouldn't want to go [to university] if it's going to be a repeat of the current first years' experience, but I doubt that could happen again.
 I'll say that it very likely won't affect my decision as I just want to get on with life ASAP.”

 “If you don't currently have a job, you're going to struggle even more now with fewer available and even more out of work.”